Performance Analysis of Digital Flux-locked Loop Circuit with Different SQUID $V$-$\phi$ Transfer Curves for TES Readout System: Introduction

 A significant benefit of employing a digital system to control a SQUID is the convenient manipulation of digitized signals.
 For example, the analog integrator and its reset circuit can be easily set up using just a few lines of code~\cite{10.1063/1.1350646, ludwig2001versatile}.
 The reset circuit not only automatically resets the position of the $V$-$\phi$ curve prior to the SQUID lock, but also automatically adjusts the position of the FLL circuit working (locking) point.
 It has been demonstrated that digital FLL has the capacity to increase the dynamic input range of a SQUID to a substantial degree by using flux-quanta counting and dynamic field compensation (DFC) methods~\cite{drung2003high}.
 The noise spectral density measurement shows that the digital FLL system performs in a similar way to the analog FLL controller in previous work~\cite{LIMKETKAI20031506}.
-The digital FLL is now widely used in experiments such as magnetoencephalogram (MEG)~\cite{VRBA2001249}, magnetocardiogram (MCG)~\cite{oyama2006development}, cosmic microwave background (CMB)~\cite{CMB-S4:2016ple}, X-ray and $\gamma$-ray detection~\cite{Barret2023,Zhang2022}.
-Previous works mainly focus on digital FLL noise in these experiments and lack a detailed description of the parameters that affect digital FLL system performance.
-For example, it is necessary to have fast response in X-ray detection, which requires the FLL to have a large slew rate, typically several $\mathrm{{\mu}s}$ at 10 $\mathrm{{\mu}A}$ ~\cite{kilbourne2007uniform}, which is less than 2 $\mathrm{{\phi}_0}$ if the mutual inductance coefficient of SQUID coil is 5 $\mathrm{{\mu}A/{\phi}_0}$.
+The digital FLL is now widely used in experiments such as magnetoencephalogram (MEG)~\cite{VRBA2001249}, magnetocardiogram (MCG)~\cite{oyama2006development}, CMB~\cite{CMB-S4:2016ple}, X-ray and $\gamma$-ray detection~\cite{Barret2023,Zhang2022}.
+Digital FLL is used in many time-division multiplexing (TDM) systems for TES readout and have detailed description of the digital feedback logic\cite{reintsema2003prototype}.
+It is necessary to have fast response in X-ray detection, which requires the FLL to have a large slew rate\cite{durkin2020predictive}, typically several $\mathrm{{\mu}s}$ at 10 $\mathrm{{\mu}A}$ ~\cite{kilbourne2007uniform}, which is less than 2 $\mathrm{{\phi}_0}$ if the mutual inductance coefficient of SQUID coil is 5 $\mathrm{{\mu}A/{\phi}_0}$.
 In CMB detection experiments, the design of digital FLL requires large bandwidth in order to improve multiplexing numbers of readout channels~\cite{Doriese2016}.
 In order to understand the performance of the digital SQUID-FLL system and to design higher performance readout circuits, we simulate the functional upper limits of SQUID-FLL system.
-Little previous works has investigated the effect of different shapes of SQUID $V$-$\phi$ curves on the performance of digital FLL systems.
-Therefore we analyze the effect of shapes on the performance of digital FLL using three different shapes of SQUID $V$-$\phi$ curve models.
+We also analyze the effect of shapes on the performance of digital FLL using three different shapes of SQUID $V$-$\phi$ curve models.

 The paper is organized as follows: In Section~\ref{sec:SQUID_FLL_princp}, a sinusoidal-like approximation is made to the SQUID flux response model, and the fundamentals of the digital SQUID-FLL circuit are introduced.
 In Section~\ref{sec:FLL_sim}, we conduct a comprehensive simulation analysis to validate the reliability of the model.
 This primarily entails simulations of the fundamental linear amplification readout function of the input magnetic flux signal, system bandwidth, and slew rate.
 Finally, the dynamic response of the system was simulated using pulse signals that were designed to resemble actual TES pulse signals with varying rise time and amplitudes.
 This SQUID-FLL readout system model can provide reliable design references for digital flux negative feedback (DFB) readout and multiplexing SQUID readout systems.
 Section~\ref{sec:conclusion} concludes the paper.